2. Development and Review

 12. The completed MAF, including comments from the independent reviewer, should be approved by theappropriate Faculty committee.

-14. Faculties are also responsible for creating or amending the module details on the Module Database on AStRA.
+14. Academic Registry is also responsible for creating or amending the module details on the Module Database on AStRA.
 No module should appear on the database until the formal approval process has been completed at faculty level.

 15. In cases where a minimum threshold may be applied to an option module, the academic department must inform students that the module cannot be guaranteed to run with low numbers of registered students, and that students may be asked to choose again.
 Equally, students should be informed where the number of registrations on a module may be capped, with a clear explanation provided.

 Guidance on Completing the Module Approval Form (MAF)

 16. The information in the MAF is used as the basis for all relevant module documentation, including that on the AU module database and in degree scheme handbooks.
 Careful consideration should be given to the level of detail which will appear on the web in the context of Competition & Markets Authority guidance (https://www.gov.uk/government/collections/higher-education-consumer-law-advice-for-providers-and-students).
 Published information should be sufficiently detailed to enable current and prospective students to make informed choices, but not so full that minor changes – not affecting learning outcomes or assessments – would trigger the need for the submission of a module approval form.

 17. The final deadline for new Part Two module proposals is in time for provisional registration in the session prior to the one in which it is intended to introduce the module.
 Only in exceptional circumstances, such as those arising from staff changes, should faculties consider module proposals submitted after that date.

 18. This preliminary section of the MAF provides the background information for the module.
 Questions are generally administrative and self-explanatory.